Riva Lehrer headshot

 Riva Lehrer

-Riva Lehrer is an artist, writer and curator who focuses on the socially challenged body.
+Riva Lehrer (she/they) is an artist, writer, and curator who focuses on the socially challenged body.
 She is best known for representations of people whose physical embodiment, sexuality, or gender identity have long been stigmatized.

-Lehrer’s work has been seen in venues including the National Portrait Gallery of the Smithsonian, The Rhode Island School of Design, Yale University, the United Nations, the National Museum of Women in the Arts in Washington, DC, the Arnot Museum, the DeCordova Museum, the Frye Museum, the Chicago Cultural Center, and the State of Illinois Museum.
+Her work has been exhibited in venues including the Museum of Contemporary Art of Chicago, National Portrait Gallery, Hirshhorn Museum, Museum of Contemporary Art San Diego, Yale University, United Nations, National Museum of Women in the Arts, Arnot Art Museum, deCordova Sculpture Park and Museum, Frye Art Museum, and Chicago Cultural Center.

-A longtime faculty member at the School of the Art Institute of Chicago, Lehrer is currently an instructor in the Medical Humanities Departments of Northwestern University.
+She is represented by Regal Hoffman & Associates and by Zolla / Lieberman Gallery.
+Riva was a longtime faculty member at the School of the Art Institute of Chicago and is currently an instructor in Medical Humanities at Northwestern University.

 Profile caption: Riva Lehrer Profile image by: Tom O'Dowd